Essential nutrients for cats and dogs explained

 When it comes to determining the nutrients involved in any diet, it's important to remember that excess can be just as harmful as deficiency.
 The main criteria in ensuring a complete and balanced diet, therefore, is that each nutrient must be present in the correct ratio and easily digestible for pets.

-The precise ratio of nutrients can be unique to your pet's breed, age, lifestyle, vulnerabilities or health concerns.
+The precise ratio of nutrients can be unique to your pet's breed, age, lifestyle, sensitivities or health concerns.
 If you're ever unsure about the nutrients your pet needs to support their health and wellbeing, speak to your vet.
-A vet will be able to carry out a full diet history and any physical examinations necessary to determine the best nutritional profile for your cat or dog.
+A pet care professional will be able to carry out a full diet history and any physical examinations necessary to determine the best nutritional profile for your cat or dog.

 Tailored Nutrition for Unique Needs